johnlpage/UniBench/reporting/template.md

 ### Analysis

-With the 48 threads we have we see that individual writes (batch size 1) it throttled by network hops and disk flushes to only 6,000 inserts per second - by batching we get this up to just over 32,000 inserts/second.
+With 48 threads we see that individual writes (batch size 1) are throttled by network hops and disk flushes to only 6,000 inserts per second.
+By batching we get this up to just over 32,000 inserts/second.
 We are at this point hitting the 225/s write limit of our Disk.

 We can see that the optimal bulk insertion size here is 1,000 documents with a slight drop in speed at 2,000.
 Notably, the IOPS is a little higher for the